Looking Ahead: The Future of VR in 2020

 Virtual Reality Market Growth

-As shown in the above report, three different growth scenarios for the global economic impact of AR & VR from 2016 to 2020.
+Three different growth scenarios for the global economic impact of AR & VR from 2016 to 2020.
 Three scenarios are ‘low adoption’, ‘medium adoption’, and ‘high adoption’.
 2020 ranges between $5.8B to $29.5B.
 That’s a pretty big margin but also very promising.
 The Future of computer technology mainly looks at IoT, VR/MR/AR, Cloud Computing, Artificial Intelligence & Machine Learning.
 And, Virtual Reality is said to be the next big thing on our eyes after smartphones.

 Another report from MarketAndMarkets said that virtual reality market is expected to grow from $7.9B (2018) to $44.7B (2022).
 For more details head over to this link.